 \end{itemize} \end{Obs}

-In general we can see when the $K_i(I_X)$'s stabilize and what it looks like for inner projections.
-From the homogeneous defining equations, this partial elimination ideal gives us a local information of $X$ at $q$ and in next section it will turn out that the information govern syzygies and other properties of $X_q$.
-The following proposition is very useful to understand the defining equations and syzygies of inner projections.
+In general we can see at least when the $K_i(I)$'s stabilize and what they look like for inner projections.
+The following proposition is the anwser.
+It also tells us a minimal free resoultion for some infinitely generated graded $S$-module which is very useful to understand the defining equations and syzygies of inner projections.